apache/nuttx-apps/system/zoneinfo/README.txt

 =========================================

-The ROMFS filesystem image can that be mounted during the boot-up sequence so that it is available for the localtime logic.
+The ROMFS filesystem image can that be mounted during the boot-up sequence so that it is available for the localtime() logic.
 There are two steps to doing this:

   - First, a ROM disk device must be created.
 This is done by calling the function romdisk_register() as described in nuttx/include/nuttx/fs/ramdisk.h.
-This is an OS level operation and must be done in the board-level logic before your appliction starts.
+This is an OS level operation and must be done in the board-level logic before your application starts.

-    romdisk_register() will create a block driver at /dev/ramN where N is the device minor number that was provdied to romdisk_regsiter.
+    romdisk_register() will create a block driver at /dev/ramN where N is the device minor number that was provided to romdisk_regsiter.

   - The second step is to mount the file system.
 This step can be performed either in your board configuration logic or by your